Shanghai starts coming back to life as COVID lockdown eases | WTOP News

-SHANGHAI (AP) — Shanghai residents visited the waterfront Bund and ate and drank along streets patrolled by police early Wednesday as people in China’s largest city savored the easing of its severe two-month COVID-19 lockdown.
+While defending President and Communist Party chief Xi Jinping’s hardline “zero-COVID policy,” the country’s leadership appears to be acknowledging the public backlash against measures seen as trampling already severely limited rights to privacy and participation in the workings of government.

-The lockdown set back the national economy and largely confined millions to their homes, while its ruthless and often chaotic enforcement prompted protests in person and online that are seldom seen under China’s strict authoritarian government.
+In one such step, the Cabinet’s Joint Prevention and Control Mechanism issued a circular Tuesday laying out rules banning “non-standard, simple and rude indoor disinfection” by mostly untrained teams in Shanghai and elsewhere that have left homes damaged and led to reports of property theft.

-Full bus and subway service will be restored Wednesday, as will basic rail connections with the rest of China.
-Still, more than half a million people in the city of 25 million are still under lockdown or in designated control zones because virus cases are still being detected.
+Full bus and subway service in Shanghai was being restored from Wednesday, with rail connections with the rest of China to follow.
+Still, more than half a million people in the city of 25 million remain under lockdown or in designated control zones because virus cases are still being detected.

-That didn’t deter people from gathering outside to eat and drink under the watch of police deployed to discourage large crowds from forming.
+That measure didn’t deter people in Shanghai from gathering outside to eat and drink under the watch of police deployed to discourage large crowds from forming.

-Cao Yue, who works in the hard-hit travel industry, said it was a joy to see “many happy people around me on the street.”
+Cao Yue, who works in the hard-hit travel industry, said she was glad to see “many happy people around me on the street.”

 Cao said the past two months under lockdown was a depressing experience.